 I mentioned the extremes previously.
 It is not always a good thing to be in a calorie deficit and it is not always a bad thing to be in a calorie surplus.
 Being in too much of a calorie deficit for too long and taken to the extreme is far from healthy and can lead to many serious conditions, of which is beyond the scope of this post.
 Equally, being in a calorie surplus for too long, as is becoming more of a problem for many countries, is also a serious health issue.

 The bottom line is, energy balance is highly complex and isn’t as simple as eating less and moving more if you want to lose weight.
 You can’t just “work off” that pizza or starve yourself when you feel guilty after eating too much and expect it to work.
-In my following posts I will explain why calories are perceived as “king”, what the different macronutrients are and why they are all important and how building a healthy relationship with ALL foods can help you achieve a sustainable healthy lifestyle.
+In my following posts I will address if calories are actually “king”, what the different macronutrients are and why they are all important and how building a healthy relationship with ALL foods can help you achieve a sustainable healthy lifestyle.